DiscoTex/BGPredictor/readme.md

 # Glucose Prediction Project

 This project is a machine learning system for predicting future glucose values from Nightscout data.
 It leverages an LSTM neural network built with TensorFlow and uses additional tools such as NumPy, scikit-learn, and Plotly to process data, train the model, and visualize predictions.
+It offers CLI or web interface.

+## Prerequisites
+- The BGPredictor expects you to have be an existing Nightscout user with an working instance of Nightscout available and possibly data stored in MongoDB using the Nightscout schema.
+- This project utilizes TensorFlow but does not require a GPU.
+In fact, GPU support is broken on the initial release.
+Generating predictions takes a few seconds on a midrange CPU and training takes minutes.
+- This project can be built using Docker, which you may need to install first.

 ## Features

 - **Data Retrieval**: Downloads glucose (SGV) data from a Nightscout site or directly from MongoDB.
 Direct download of data from MongoDB allows for a much larger training set (and therefore better results).
-- **Data Processing**: Prepares data sequences using features including the glucose value, day of week, day of month, and time of day.
-- **Model Training**: Trains an LSTM model to predict future glucose values.
+- **Model Training**: Prepares data sequences using features including the glucose value, day of week, day of month, and time of day and then trains an LSTM model to predict future glucose values.
 - **Prediction**: Predicts the next 12 time steps of glucose data (1 hour of 5-minute intervals).
 Plots values for visualization using Plotly.
 - **Web Interface**: Provides a simple web interface that can be used to get new predictions or train a model
 - **Console Interface**: A command line interface can be used instead.